The forests of Northland

 Owing to it being sighted directly beside a large stream, the campsite was as wet and cold in the morning as if it had been raining through the night.
 We set off without sight or sound of our compatriots and met the road to Mangamuka.

 The road aggravated a pain in my knee and a tightness in my left thigh that had begun in the forest and were now making themselves known with every step.
-After little more than an hours walking we paused at the dairy in Mangamuka and despite the early hour the frier was on and we breakfasted on the best hot chips New Zealand had yet provided this chip loving Brit, and for a mere $2.50!
+After little more than an hours walking we paused at the dairy in Mangamuka and despite the early hour the fryer was on and we breakfasted on the best hot chips New Zealand had yet provided this chip loving Brit, and for a mere $2.50!

-I want to affirm that these were legitimately amazing chips, not simply tastier on account of our exertions.
+I want to emphasize that these were legitimately amazing chips, not simply tastier on account of our exertions.
 It would be nearly a month and many hundreds of kilometres before we found a more Platonic ideal of the cooked potato in the famous hand cut chips of Golden Kiwi Takeaways in Taumarunui.
 Until then, Mangamuka dairy reigned supreme in our hearts and we spread word of their quality to all who would listen.

 Walking the road to Mangamuka solidified my feelings about the value of trekking all the road sections of Te Araroa too.
 Along the way we saw signs erected by farmers protesting the rising controversy surrounding their livelihood; a charmingly painted thermometer depicting the progress of the local school’s fundraiser for the construction of a community pool; and a series of simple DIY bus stops at the road end of rural farming stations so that children waiting for the school bus could shelter from the elements.
 Glimpses of ordinary life that give shape, definition, and context to a journey.